 Time-Frame for Late Payments

-There is also a time-frame that the credit bureaus take into account as well when it comes to how late payments affect your credit score.
+There is also a time-frame the credit bureaus take into account when it comes to how late payments affect your credit score.
 The time-frame is broken down by number of months and percentage.

-As stated above, payment history accounts for 35% of your credit score.
+As stated, payment history accounts for 35% of your credit score.
 But any late payment in the:

 - Most recent 12 months counts as 40% of the 35% payment history;